top of page

 3. Washington Monument

-4. Walk around the Mall area and Lincoln Memorial
+4. Walk around the National Mall, White House, and Lincoln Memorial

 5. We typically hit one of the Museums in the area as well on this day, and most likely eat in the cafe to save time as we want to end out day in the Lincoln Memorial which is beautiful as the sun is setting and also in the dark.